 Food Assistance Programs

 The Office of Food for Peace (FFP) supports the UN World Food Program (WFP) targets more than 1.4 million DRC refugees, Burundian returnees, host communities, and vulnerable Burundians in Cankuzo, Kirundo, Bujumbura rural, Ngozi, Rutana, and Gitega provinces.
-The WFP program entails general food distributions, food vouchers for the first time, supplementary feeding to approximately 34,000 moderately malnourished people, and funding the Comprehensive Food Security and Nutrition Vulnerability Assessment.
-FFP also supports UNICEF, to reach 16,500 severely acute malnourished children with ready-to-use therapeutic food.
+The WFP program entails general food distributions, food vouchers, supplementary feeding, and funding the Comprehensive Food Security and Nutrition Vulnerability.

 Food for Peace Contributions